Théophile Rudolphe Studer

-Théophile Rudolphe Studer (27 November 1845 – 12 February 1922) was a Swiss ornithologist and marine biologist.
+Théophile Rudolphe Studer or Theophil Studer (27 November 1845 – 12 February 1922) was a Swiss ornithologist and marine biologist.
+He worked on the collections made on the voyage of the SMS Gazelle and produced a catalogue of the birds of the Switzerland.
+Another major work was on the study of dog skeletons associated with prehistoric human settlements.
+He worked as a professor of zoology at the University of Bern from 1873.

+Life and work

-From 1871 to 1922 he was a curator of zoological collections at the museum of natural history in Berne.
-In 1874–1876 he took part in a scientific journey aboard the German frigate "S.M.S.
-Gazelle".
-Two years after his return he was a professor of zoology and comparative anatomy at the school of veterinary medicine in Berne.
+Studer was born in Bern to Gottlieb and Henriette Kappeler.
+He studied medicine from 1865 to 1870 at Bern and became a military doctor, serving during the Franco-German war.
+He then studied zoology at Leipzig under Rudolf Leuckart.
+From 1871 to 1922 he was a curator of zoological collections at the museum of natural history in Bern.
+In 1874–1876 he took part in a scientific journey aboard the German steam frigate SMS Gazelle, sent in part to study the 1874 transit of Venus.
+Two years after his return he was a professor of zoology and comparative anatomy at the school of veterinary medicine in Bern.
+He conducted studies on the remains of canines from Neolithic and Paleolithic archeological digs.
+He presided over the Swiss Society of Natural Sciences from 1887 to 1992.

 Published works

-With Victor Fatio (1838-1906), he published the first three installments of Catalogue des oiseaux de la Suisse (Catalogue of birds of Switzerland).
+With Victor Fatio (1838–1906), he published the first three installments of Catalogue des oiseaux de la Suisse (Catalogue of birds of Switzerland).
 Other writings by Studer include: